 (27) IPA--Isopropyl alcohol (2-propanol).

-qualify aseptic technique of compounding personnel or processes and
+technique of compounding personnel or processes and to ensure that

-to ensure that the processes used are able to produce sterile preparation
+the processes used are able to produce sterile preparation without

-without microbial contamination.
-During this test, a microbiological
+microbial contamination.
+During this test, a microbiological growth

-growth medium such as Soybean--Casein Digest Medium is substituted
+medium such as Soybean-Casein Digest Medium is substituted for the

-for the actual drug product to simulate admixture compounding.
-The
+actual drug preparation to simulate admixture compounding.
+The issues

-issues to consider in the development of a media-fill test are the
+to consider in the development of a media-fill test are the following:

-following: media-fill procedures, media selection, fill volume, incubation,
+media-fill procedures, media selection, fill volume, incubation, time

 of results, and possible corrective actions required.